googlefonts/variable-components-spec/variable-components-spec.md

 To clarify: Variable Components completely determine the designspace location for the base glyph.
-Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the user designspace location.
+Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the parent designspace location.
+In other words, Variable Components do not implicitly pass the global designspace location down to the base glyphs.
+(It _can't_ pass down local designspace coordinates, as local designspace may reuse axis IDs for different purposes.
+Axis X may do something completely different for glyph A than for glyph B.

+_This may be opened for discussion: it can be useful to pass down the global designspace coordinates down to base glyphs (unless overridden), but then we need to distinguish between global `fvar` axes and local (anonymous) `fvar` axes, due to the reusable nature of local axes in this design.
+To allow this, we need a new `fvar` axis flag in addition to the "hidden" flag._

 # Format details